About the Project

 Iron is critical for life: too little can halt DNA synthesis and energy metabolism; but too much can generate toxic reactive oxygen species.
 Furthermore, iron is an essential nutrient for the growth of pathogens, but is also required for the immune system that fights infections.
-For example, during infection the host sequesters iron in an attempt to starve pathogens as part of the innate immune response, while T cells and B cells need iron for their function to clear the infection.
+For example, during infection the host sequesters iron in an attempt to starve pathogens as part of the innate immune response, while T cells and B cells need iron for their function to clear infections.

 Future work will look at how iron availability influences adaptive immunity, in terms of a) how iron is trafficked within lymph nodes and the spleen to ensure supply for lymphocytes; b) how iron acquisition by lymphocytes and their haematopoietic progenitors influences cellular metabolism, differentiation and function; c) how iron availability impacts the immune response to vaccines, protection from infections, autoimmunity, and immunotherapy of cancer.